 Queen’s Project on International Development (QPID)

-Reduced Gravity

 EngChoir

 International Association for the Exchange of Students for Technical Experience (IAESTE)

-Asteroid Mining Club

 Ratification and Guidelines

 All student organizations affiliated with the Engineering Society shall be under the jurisdiction of the Society.
 An affiliated club is a group with the Engineering Society that functions under to achieve it’s mission statement under the jurisdiction of the Engineering Society.
 Affiliated groups have access to financial resources and oversight.
 Affiliated groups are overseen by the Director of Conferences and Vice-President (Student Affairs).